bmdavi3/join-bench/README.rst

 Input
 ~~~~~

-Angryjoin takes a json file that describes the benchmarks to run.
+Join-bench takes a json file that describes the benchmarks to run.

 .. code::